Book One of the Heritage Series:

 Sirius Orion Black was sitting in an old and damp basement kitchen looking out at the assembled members feeling restless and bored.

 The basement was full of chatter.
-The people that were present were talking about a potential new recruit for the Order who worked down in the Ministry's Department of Mysteries; it was a bit crowded as there were about thirty of them.
+The people that were present were talking about a potential recruit for the Order who worked down in the Ministry's Department of Mysteries.
+With over thirty people in the room it was loud, and they were all passionate about their views and often talked over each other.

-James and Lily Potter - His best friends and the parents of his godson - would often sit silent until their opinion was asked for.
-Sometimes, if they felt that something was wrong, they would shout down anyone who made a foolish proposition that would endanger unnecessary lives; they were so passionate about bringing down their enemy but so determined not to become the monster they were fighting.
+James and Lily Potter - His best friends and the parents of his godson – who would sit silent, watching and listening without comment until their opinion was asked for.
+They would however intervene when they believed that the Order was taking a path that would endanger lives.
+Both had been resolute about bringing down their enemy but so determined not to become the monster they were fighting.

 Lastly, there was Marlene.
 Marlene McKinnon.
 Oh, how he remembered her long, blonde elegantly curled hair, the piercing purple-blue eyes and her melodious laugh.
-It had sounded like a melody of wood Nymphs singing.
-She had loved to sing and dance and she alone had claimed his heart once.
+It had sounded like a melody of singing Wood Nymphs.
+She had loved to sing and dance.
+It was Marlene alone who had claimed his heart all those years ago.

-Sirius forced his mind away from the past that haunted him always, it only soured his mood and drove him to drink more fire whiskey than what was good for him.
-The meeting was of no interest to him since he could barely contribute to the Order this time, his status as a mass murder and escaped prisoner along with the bounty on his head prevented any active role.
+Sirius forced his mind away from the past that haunted him, it only soured his mood and drove him to drink more fire whiskey than what was good for him.
+The meeting was of no interest to him since he could barely contribute to the Order.
+The bounty on his head prevented him from aiding them and none of the order would allow him to leave disguised fearing discovery.

-Instead of paying attention, he silently mused over the reports they had received on Voldemort and his followers, the Death Eaters.
+Instead of paying attention to the conversation, he silently mused over the reports they had received on Voldemort and his followers, the Death Eaters.

 Voldemort had remained hidden since his return and did not do anything to draw attention to himself.
 The minister was blocking the truth at every turn, painting the picture that both his godson and Dumbledore were mad, attention-seeking liars.
 The Ministry was aided by the Daily Prophet newspaper which were sprouting all manner of sly propaganda.